Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: Literature review

-To this field, our contribution is proposing an original similarity measure, directly \mc{derived from very granular} records of trades, with explicit interpretation as how frequently two stocks are traded together, \mc{with the final goal of constructing networks}.
+To this field, our contribution is \gdr{firstly, the proposal of} an original similarity measure, directly \mc{derived from very granular} records of trades, with explicit interpretation as how frequently two stocks are traded together, \mc{with the final goal of constructing networks}.
 In addition, we detect dynamic clusters and provide a comprehensive comparison with GICS sectors.

-Secondly, this research contributes to the studies of market microstructure, especially interplay among trading activities.
-In 1985, \cite{kyle1985continuous} posits a famous two-period model of high-frequency price formation by solving the equilibrium of the game between liquidity takers and market makers.
-Furthermore, various studies show that, high-frequencies strategies can be more aggressive. \cite{hirschey2021high} claims that high-frequency traders (HFTs) can predict order flows form other market participants and trade in front of them. \cite{van2019high} provide empirical evidence that HFTs can detect the trading activities of institutional traders, and adjust their own strategies to speculate.
-Moreover, HFTs even actively explore the market by initiating small trades and watch the response of others(\cite{clark2013exploratory}).
-Researchers also propose theoretical models \cite{grossman1988liquidity, brunnermeier2005predatory, yang2020back}) for the interactions between HFTs and other traders.
+Secondly, this research contributes to the studies of market microstructure, especially interplay among trading activities. \cite{kyle1985continuous} posits a famous two-period model of high-frequency price formation by solving the equilibrium of the game between liquidity takers and market makers.
+Furthermore, various studies show that high-frequencies strategies can be aggressive. \cite{hirschey2021high} claims that high-frequency traders (HFTs) can predict order flows from other market participants and trade ahead of them. \cite{van2019high} provide empirical evidence that HFTs can detect the trading activities of institutional traders, and adjust their own \gdr{trading} strategies.
+Moreover, HFTs even actively explore the market by initiating small trades and watch\gdr{ing} the response of others (\cite{clark2013exploratory}).
+Researchers also propose theoretical models for the interactions between HFTs and other traders (\cite{grossman1988liquidity, brunnermeier2005predatory, yang2020back}).

 The interactions can span across different stocks on the market. \cite{bernhardt2008cross} state that the strategical interplay among speculators is often concurrent and across many stocks.
-There is vast literature on cross-impact (\cite{pasquariello2015strategic, benzaquen2017dissecting, schneider2019cross}), showing order flow of a stocks can affect prices of other stocks.
-Recent work of \cite{lu2022trade} classify trades of stocks by whether they concurrently arrive with other trades for the same or different, or both same and different stocks, and investigate price impact using order imbalance from different groups of trades.
-They discover that the time proximity of trade arrivals explains stock returns.
+There is vast literature on cross-impact (\cite{pasquariello2015strategic, benzaquen2017dissecting, schneider2019cross}), showing order flow of a stocks can affect prices of other stocks. \cite{lu2022trade} classify trades of stocks by whether they concurrently arrive with other trades for the same or different, or both same and different stocks, and investigate price impact using order imbalance from different groups of trades.
+They discover that the time proximity of trade arrivals \gdr{has explanatory power for} stock returns.